rubymonolith/website/app/content/pages/index.html.md

 ## Ship it!

 Once the landing page is complete its time to ship it!
-Ruby Monolith recommends the `dockerfile-rails` generatore and Fly.io.
+Ruby Monolith recommends the [`dockerfile-rails`](https://github.com/fly-apps/dockerfile-rails) generator and Fly.io.

 ## Components all the way down with Superview